-PRESENTING a STUNNING 19C Syrian Damascene Charger of large proportions.
+PRESENTING a STUNNING 19C Middle Eastern Damascene Charger of large proportions.

 In beautiful original condition made of brass and inlaid with silver and copper in Islamic themes with Islamic script.
 In the Classic Damascene style.

 Circa 1850-70 and probably made in Damascus, Syria.

 Large – with a diameter of 30 inches.

 Gorgeous pie-crust edge.
 Highly intricate central inlaid medallion and highly intricate outer band with Islamic script.

 “Damascening is the art of inlaying different metals into one another—typically, gold or silver into a darkly oxidized steel background—to produce intricate patterns similar to niello.
 The English term comes from a perceived resemblance to the rich tapestry patterns of damask silk.

 The technique has a long history in Japan, where it was used to decorate katana fittings, particularly tsuba.
 Known as zougan in Japanese, it has developed its own subset of terms to describe the particular patterns, although “shippou-zougan” is an enamelling technique which most Westerners would consider closer to champlevé.

 Damascened-inlay jewelry, especially of Japanese origin, is sometimes referred to as shakudo from the use of that alloy as the dark background.